ms/buildtogether.tech/src/important.md

 I *have* to work extra hours to get them all done!"
-Sadly, that is often true: while people in industry joke that having two bosses means living in hell, most students can only dream of having just two, since most schools do a lousy job of coordinating due dates across different courses.  <cite>Tregubov2017</cite>
-found strong correlation between the number of projects and the number of interruptions that developers reported, while <cite>Edwards2009</cite> found that starting assignments early and working consistently both predicted good grades.
+Sadly, that is often true: while people in industry joke that having two bosses means living in hell, most students can only dream of having just two, since most schools do a lousy job of coordinating due dates across different courses.  [% b Tregubov2017 %] found strong correlation between the number of projects and the number of interruptions that developers reported, while [% b Edwards2009 %] found that starting assignments early and working consistently both predicted good grades.